Dylan Sprouse: Personal life

-Following the end of The Suite Life on Deck in 2011, Sprouse attended New York University's Gallatin School of Individualized Study and obtained a four-year degree in video game design.
+After the end of The Suite Life on Deck in 2011, Sprouse attended New York University's Gallatin School of Individualized Study and obtained a four-year degree in video game design.
 He has identified as a Heathen since age 15.

 Since 2018, Sprouse has been in a relationship with model Barbara Palvin.
 They resided in Brooklyn for over two years, before moving to Los Angeles in 2021.
+In June 2023, they announced that they had been engaged since September 2022.
+The couple married on July 15, 2023.

+Sprouse is a co-founder and brand ambassador of Thor's Skyr, an American-made high-protein cultured dairy product.

 Filmography

 With the exception of Piggy Banks and Snow Buddies, all appearances prior to 2017 were either roles shared with Cole Sprouse—that is, in which the two portrayed one single character—or projects on which they both worked but portrayed separate characters.